 The most efficient perovskite solar cells can convert 22 to 23 percent of sunlight to electricity.
 The researchers found that adding the bR protein to perovskite solar cells improved the devices’ efficiency from 14.5 to 17 percent.
 They reported their findings in the American Chemical Society journal ACS Applied Materials and Interfaces.

-The research represents the first time scientists have shown that biological materials added to perovskite solar cells can provide a high efficiency.
+The research represents the first time scientists have shown that biological materials added to perovskite solar cells can provide high efficiency.
 Future research could result in even more efficient bioperovskite materials, the researchers said.

 “Previous studies have achieved 8 or 9 percent efficiency by mixing certain proteins inside solar cell structures,” said Priya, a co-lead author of the study.
 “But nothing has come close to 17 percent.
 These findings are very significant.”